aahowel3/BCR-10X/README.md

 Mouse splenocyte samples (2X 2mL cryopreserved cells approx 30 million cells) were thawed into PBS + 1% BSA + 2mM EDTA buffer and stained with Fixable Aqua dead cell stain (Invitrogen), 2.4G2 Fc receptor block, biotinylated trimer probe, and premium-grade allophycocyanin (APC)-labeled streptavidin (Thermo Fisher) for sorting on a MoFloAstrios EQ (Beckman Coulter) using double positive gating.
 Approx. 6000 antigen-specific mouse B cells were captured from sorting and loaded onto a 10X Chromium Controller for single-cell GEM bead emulsification.

 ## Data Processing with Cellranger

+## Analysis and Plotting

+Using `samtools` MD tags were added to the file `concat_ref.bam` which contained the alignments of the full assembled light and heavy V(D)J contigs relative to the concatenated reference V(D)J contigs.
+The MD tags contain details not only on the number of matches/mistmatches/indels relative to the reference but also the exact substitutions. <br />

+`concat_ref.bam` is one of the standard outputs of the `cellranger vdj` pipeline <br />

+`samtools calmd --threads 15 -rb concat_ref.bam concat_ref.fasta > concat_ref_MDtag.bam` <br />

+In order to determine the exact mutations and calculate the germline divergence of the V gene per complete cell barcode, the corresponding region of the concatenated reference genome (combined VDJ segements) that an assembled contig aligned to was extracted using the tool `sam2pairwise`.

+`samtools view concat_ref_MDtag.bam | sam2pairwise > concat_ref_pairwise_MDtag.out`